Bicameralism: House of Lords of the United Kingdom

 The best known example is the British House of Lords, which includes a number of hereditary peers.
 The House of Lords is a vestige of the aristocratic system that once predominated in British politics, while the other house, the House of Commons, is entirely elected.
 Over the years, some have proposed reforms to the House of Lords, some of which have been at least partly successful.
 The House of Lords Act 1999 limited the number of hereditary peers (as opposed to life peers, appointed by the Monarch on the advice of the Prime Minister) to 92, down from around 700.
 Of these 92, one is the Earl Marshal, a hereditary office always held by the Duke of Norfolk, one is the Lord Great Chamberlain, a hereditary office held by turns, currently by Baron Carrington, and the other 90 are elected by all sitting peers.
 Hereditary peers elected by the House to sit as representative peers sit for life; when a representative peer dies, there is a by-election to fill the vacancy.
 The power of the House of Lords to block legislation is curtailed by the Parliament Acts 1911 and 1949.
-Peers can introduce bills except Money Bills, and all legislation must be passed by both Houses of Parliament.
+Peers can introduce bills except Money Bills, and all legislation must be passed by both Lords Spiritual and Houses of Parliament.
 If not passed within two sessions, the House of Commons can override the Lords' delay by invoking the Parliament Act.
 Certain legislation, however, must be approved by both Houses without being forced by the Commons under the Parliament Act.
 These include any bill that would extend the time length of a Parliament, private bills, bills sent to the House of Lords less than one month before the end of a session, and bills that originated in the House of Lords.